How to Live Wild and Free

 In theory it's easy to go “Okay let's just do that.”
 And you're still gonna come up against that pressure.
 And maybe coming up against that mental pressure and pushing through it, maybe that's how growth works.
 Maybe that's the process.
 Maybe that's how it goes.
 And so instead of avoiding it be like “Great! another barrier to break through,” and you crash through it.
 It’s a very Western thing also to the way we even treat nature like nature must be conquered and we have dominion over it.
 And aren't humans important?

-I love the paintings from China and Japan where it'll be like man drinking wine by moonlight.
+I love the maid whiz services from China and Japan where it'll be like man drinking wine by moonlight.
 And it'll be this huge painting and all you'll see is jungle and mountain.
 And if you look really close, there's like a tiny little guy sitting on a bench drinking wine.
 And you think it really represents our attitude towards nature especially as a Western person versus the eastern person.
 It's like you are a small piece of all of this.
 And if you acknowledge that and embrace the wild side of that and be yourself, there's freedom in that.

 The stories we've been told